Package ID prefix reservation

 Has the owner enabled 2FA for their NuGet.org account?

 Is the package ID prefix something common that should not belong to any individual owner or organization?
+Avoid ID prefix reservations that are shorter than four characters and avoid common or generic words.

 Would not reserving the package ID prefix cause ambiguity, confusion, or other harm to the community?